moodysanalytics/databuffet-api-codesamples/dataBuffet-api-userguide.md

   * Get the contents of a given basket – The content of a basket is a list of mnemonics or other expressions, not the time series data.
 To obtain the time series data and the associated metadata, a basket must be executed via the /orders endpoint.
+  * Create a basket
+  * Edit a basket
+  * Add Series to existing basket
+  * Delete baskets
 * _/orders_ – A collection of endpoints to create and manage orders and to retrieve the basket output associated with a completed order.
   * Place an order